hamlesh/auto-email-bufferapp/README.md

 Contact
 =======

-See hamlesh.com for contact info - for help/pointers ask me on twitter (http://twitter.com/hamlesh)
+See http://hamlesh.com for contact info, for help/pointers ask me on twitter (http://twitter.com/hamlesh)